This fluffy, moist and incredibly tasty low carb blueberry cake, made with almond flour, is wholesome enough to have for breakfast!

 I made this low carb blueberry cake this afternoon.
 We each had a slice, and I carefully packed the leftovers in a sealed container and placed in the fridge.
 Tomorrow, for breakfast, I’m going to have a slice with my coffee.

 I feel lucky that I can actually have cake for breakfast without feeling guilty about it.
-After all, this low carb blueberry cake is basically almonds, eggs, butter and blueberries – there are certainly worse things one could have for breakfast!
+After all, this low carb blueberry cake is basically almonds, eggs, butter and blueberries.
+There are certainly worse things one could have for breakfast!
+(The same is true for this wonderful apricot cake).

-I sweeten this low carb blueberry cake with stevia.
-I like stevia because I believe it’s the only truly healthy low carb sweetener.
-I use stevia glycerite, which lacks the typical stevia bitter aftertaste.
-However, do feel free to use whatever sweetener you prefer.
-The amount I use is equal to about 1/2 cup sweetener.
+I sweeten this keto blueberry cake with stevia.
+I like stevia because I believe it’s healthier and safer than other low carb sweeteners.
+The type of stevia that I use, stevia glycerite, lacks the typical stevia bitter aftertaste.
+However, do feel free to use your favorite sweetener.
+The amount I use is equal to about 1/2 cup granulated sweetener.

 PS.
 If you’re looking for more awesome things to make with blueberries, try these tasty gluten free blueberry waffles.